 - VMware Tools 10.3.5 Build 10341 or newer for 32-bit Linux

-- Disconnect/reconnect the host from vCenter as mentioned in KB 55675
+- Older versions of vCenter may require disconnecting and reconnecting the host from vCenter as mentioned in KB 55675.

 I realize the list of requirements is long and it can be challenging to track in large environments.
 To help, I’ve created a dashboard to help you identify VMs that aren’t collecting memory from the guest OS.
 You can find the dashboard along with install instructions on the vRealize Operations Dashboard Sample Exchange site.